asainnp/revtunnel/README.md

 what?

-ssh reverse tunnel for just one ssh port in ~100 lines of code.
+ssh reverse tunnel in ~100 lines of code.
 * no autossh, no systemd-restarts, and no ssh alive-interval configurations

 how?